Military plane crashes in Philippines, 17 reported dead

-MANILA, July 4 (Reuters) - A plane carrying Philippine troops crashed and broke up in flames in the southern Philippines on Sunday with 92 people aboard, and media reported at least 17 people had been killed,
+MANILA (Reuters) -A plane carrying Philippine troops crashed and broke up in flames in the southern Philippines on Sunday with 92 people aboard, and media reported at least 17 people had been killed,

 The Lockheed C-130 aircraft had a mishap on landing, the air force said in a statement.